partners for life

 If you have an exciting business idea you have always envisaged as being successful, but are unsure where to begin – you are not alone.
 The team at McKinley Plowman are ideally placed to offer assistance.

 Being cautious is normal, and you may be asking questions like ‘Will my financial goals be achieved if I follow my business dream?’.
 The truth is, not always.
-That’s why it’s important to depend on advice from professional accountants with expertise in due diligence and start-up due diligence in Perth – at both our Joondalup and Victoria Park locations.
+That’s why it’s important to depend on advice from professional accountants with expertise in due diligence and start-up due diligence in Perth – at both our Joondalup and Perth locations.

 McKinley Plowman offers extensive professional advice for start-up ventures as well as detailed due diligence for buying a business.
 This advice includes extensive market information on a given venture, a review of a potential business or business activity, negotiation services, extensive financial analysis of a business, liaison with legal advisers, advice on appropriate business structures and assistance in setting up business systems.